peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

     barren plateau: 307
 ```

-I used [SEDE](https://data.stackexchange.com/) and ChatGPT for analyzing QCSE trends, the [arXiv Kaggle dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv) for `quant-ph` trends, and the `scirate` API for Scirate trends.
+I used [SEDE](https://data.stackexchange.com/) and ChatGPT for analyzing QCSE trends, the [arXiv Kaggle dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv) for `quant-ph` trends, and the `scirate` API for Scirate trends (so thanks to Vincent Russo).

-#### Acknowledgments

-I used the `scirate` API, so thanks to Vincent Russo.

 ---

 [^1]: The entire metadata for arXiv is available on Kaggle: [link](https://www.kaggle.com/datasets/Cornell-University/arxiv)
 [^2]: I mean this literally, in the sense that daily arXiv digest emails for `quant-ph` are now sometimes longer than the email length that gmail is willing to display by default, meaning that some submissions will not even appear in the email unless you [exploit arXiv's ordering system](https://peterse.github.io/2023/06/06/Early-bird-gets-the-worm.html).
-[^3]: Early on there was some debate among people using Scirate, and to this day it is unclear to me what an upvote on scirate means.
-This is not a new issue: e.g. see the conversations [here](https://groups.google.com/g/scirate/c/WAHKx8TAUo8).
-My personal guess is that the median scientist has a reflexive-but-exagerrated belief in their own objectivity, and is therefore extra susceptible to social persuasion.
-But to be useful, any theory of what a scite means should be grounded in the behavioral patterns we can observe on Scirate.
+[^3]: Early on there was some debate among people using Scirate about what an upvote (scite) on scirate means, e.g. conversations [here](https://groups.google.com/g/scirate/c/WAHKx8TAUo8).
+I think the debate was never resolved, since I have no idea what a scite means.
+Whatever it means is probably not well thought out or deep.
+But I suspect that the median scientist is susceptible to social persuasion due to a reflexive-but-exagerrated belief in their own objectivity, so we should try to be careful how we react to seeing a bunch of upvotes on any particular article...
-[^4]: This is tongue-in-cheek; please don't actually update your research tastes -- or any tastes really -- towards things that get ``likes'' on social media.
+[^4]: This is tongue-in-cheek; of course don't actually update your research tastes -- or any tastes really -- towards things that get ``likes'' on social media.
-[^5]: Its actually really hard to do statistics on Scirate behavior, since upvotes are highly nonstationary (the  number of daily Scirate users grows over time) but also have very limited statistics (less than 50ish papers per day with large fluctuations).
+[^5]: Its actually hard to do statistics on Scirate behavior, since upvotes are nonstationary (the average number of daily Scirate users grows over time) but also have very limited statistics (less than 50ish papers per day with large fluctuations).
 For example, comparing a submission's scites to the average number of scites requires computing a moving average with a window that is small enough to reflect a roughly-stationary process but large enough to be meaningful.
+[^6]: Alternative explanations: (1) The gross number of QEC researchers joining Scirate is higher than numbers of researchers in other fields.
+But this is why I set the threshold so low at 5 scites.
+(2) NISQ terminology is drifting over time, which is possible, but in some ways proves a similar point about the popularity of NISQ over time...